 For information on how to apply to the PhD program, click here.

-For additional information regarding the program, including policies, procedures, and requirements please review the Department of Epidemiology and Biostatistics PhD Student Handbook, 2015-2016.
+For additional information regarding the program, including policies, procedures, and requirements please review the Epidemiology and Biostatistics PhD Student Handbook, 2015-2016.